Thanga Rangan: Cast

+Production

+The scene where Kesavulu challenges Rangan to meet him was shot at Paramount Garden.
+A scene between Srinivasan and Srividya was shot at Vauhini Studios.

 Soundtrack

-The soundtrack was composed by M. S. Viswanathan, while the lyrics were written by Kannadasan, N. Kamarajan and Muthulingam.
-The playback singers were T. M. Soundararajan, T. K. Kala, Jayachandran, P. Susheela and Kovai Soundararajan.
-The songs in the film were "Irattai Ilai", "Dhupariya Porom","Udhadugalil" and "Engarangan Thangarangan".
+The soundtrack was composed by M. S. Viswanathan.

-Release
+Release and reception

 Thanga Rangan was released on 30 October 1978, Diwali day.
 P. S. M. of Kalki said the film could be watched for the performances of Srinivasan and Srividya.
+Ananda Vikatan rated the film 39 out of 100, criticising its predictability.
+Naagai Dharuman of Anna praised the acting, cinematography, art and music.